dportik/MonoPhylo/README.md

 ...
 ```

 In this example map file I labeled the columns according to a particular taxonomic level, and the groupings matched those levels.
-Note that there was no SubFamily assigned to the genus Anolis, and that the `NA` value was used instead.
+Note that there was no *SubFamily* value assigned to the genus `Anolis`, and the `NA` value was used instead.
 The `NA` value will exclude a tip from being assigned to any grouping for that category.
 This is useful for outgroups, which can be assigned `NA` across all columns and be excluded from analysis.
+In this sense, a group category (column) does not require information for each of the tips.

 The map file can contain more taxa than are actually present in the tree.
 Only taxon names that match those found in the tree will be included in the analysis.
-However, it is extremely important that all taxa present in the tree that belong to a particular group are included in the map file, otherwise the group cannot be found as monophyletic.
+However, it is extremely important that all taxa present in the tree that belong to a particular group are included in the map file, otherwise the group can never be found as monophyletic (because some members are missing).
 This is why it makes the most sense to construct the map file from the tip labels output file created by **MonoPhylo**.

 How you make the map file is ultimately up to you, but it might be helpful to use a spreadsheet editor (such as Excel) to add columns and values.
-Regardless of how the file is constructed, it must be tab-delimited.
-Sometimes using Excel or other applications to generate tab-delmited text file will include hidden characters, so make sure to open the file in a text editor and ensure the format includes Unix line breaks (line breaks marked by `\n`, rather than `\r\n`) and UTF-8 encoding.
-This will ensure that **MonoPhylo** can parse the file correctly.
+Regardless of how the file is constructed, the final format must be tab-delimited.
+Sometimes using Excel or other applications to generate a tab-delmited text file will include hidden characters, so make sure to open the output file in a text editor and ensure UTF-8 encoding and Unix line breaks (line breaks marked by `\n`, rather than `\r\n`).
+This will allow **MonoPhylo** to parse the file correctly.

 ### 3. Ensuring the tree is properly rooted

 To correctly assess whether groupings are monophyletic, it is important to ensure that the phylogenetic tree is properly rooted.
 If the tree is unrooted, **MonoPhylo** can be used to correctly root the tree based on the MRCA of a set of taxa/tip labels (minimally two, but up to five taxa).
 The tip labels must be present in the tree, or an error will be thrown.
+The tip labels output file can be used to identify the labels for this step.
 The tree can be written to an output tree file and inspected to ensure the root placement is correct.
-The rooted tree file can be used for analysis.
+The rooted tree file can also be used for analysis.
+If the input tree file contains support values, these will be preserved in the rooted tree file.
 Here is an example of how to use **MonoPhylo** to root a tree:

 ```
 python MonoPhylo.py -t <tree file> -o <output directory> --root --tip1 <tip/taxon label> --tip2 <tip/taxon label>